 If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O King.
-BUT IF NOT, be it known to you, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:16-18).
+BUT IF NOT, be it known to you, O King, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:17-18).

-The weapons of our warfare are not carnal (or of the flesh), but mighty through God the the pulling down of strongholds; casting down arguments, and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).
+Scripture reveals: The weapons of our warfare are not carnal (of the flesh), but mighty through God to the pulling down of strongholds; casting down imaginations (arguments), and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).
 In these last days our dependence has to be on the Savior of our soul (the Lord Jesus Christ); to see us through the perplexity of life.

-The 23rd Psalm reveals: The Lord is my shepherd, I shall not want.
-He makes me to lie down in tender green grass; he leads me in the paths of righteousness for his name's sake.
-Though I walk through the valley of the shadow of death (the perplexity of life), I will fear no evil: for you are with me (Psalm 23:1-4).
+The 23rd Psalm reveals: The Lord is my shepherd, I shall not want (lack).
+He makes me to lie down in green pastures (tender green grass); he leads me beside the still waters (waters of rest).
+He restores my soul: he leads me in the paths of righteousness for his name's sake.
+Though I walk through the valley of the shadow of death (the perplexity of life), I will fear no evil: for you are with me: your rod and staff they comfort me (Psalm 23:1-4).

-This psalm reveals abundant provision, protection, vindication before one's enemies, and eternal celebration of God's goodness.
+This psalm reveals God's abundant provision, protection, vindication before one's enemies, and eternal celebration of His goodness.
 Let us, as believers in Christ, hold securely to the Master's hand to see us through the perplexity of life.